 Everyone is at risk for carbon monoxide poisoning, but infants, the elderly, and people with chronic heart disease, anemia, or breathing problems are more likely to get sick from carbon monoxide.
 "Each year, more than 400 Americans die from unintentional carbon monoxide poisoning that are not linked to fires, more than 20,000 people visit the emergency room, and more than 4,000 are hospitalized due to carbon monoxide poisoning."
-(4)
+(1)

 What are the symptoms of carbon monoxide poisoning?
+(2)

 - Headache

 - Weakness

 - Dizziness

 - Sleepiness

-- Nausea
+- Nausea or vomiting

-- Vomiting
+- Loss of muscle control

-- Shortness of breath
+- · Shortness of breath

 - Confusion

 - Blurry vision

-- Loss of consciousness (5)
+- Loss of consciousness